D-Brox/holy-notes/README.md

 ### Description:

-Saving and deleting notes is fully functional.
-To save a note, right click a message, click the "Note Message" button on the toolbar, or add through command with message link.
+To save a note, right click a message, use the button on the toolbar or save through command.
+To delete note, use  the delete button on the Notebook or delete through command.

 Notebook Commands:

-- .notebook read [N]: Shows Note given it's number or messageID.
-You can use 'last' display the last note
-- .notebook open [N]: Opens Notebook
+- [prefix]notebook open [...]: Opens Notebook, or a Note if given it's Link, Index or Message ID
-- .notebook write [link]: Writes Note given it's message link,
+- [prefix]notebook write [link]: Writes Note given it's Message Link
-- .notebook erase [N]: Erases Note from your Notebook given it's number.
+- [prefix]notebook erase [arg]: Erases Note from your Notebook given it's Link, Index or Message ID

 ### TODO:

-Add jump to message in modal
+- Add jump to message in modal
-Fix Delete button position
+- Fix button position in modal